stefan-kolb/nucleus/README.md

 By default, the adapter will be populated with the default configuration options that are defined in the vendor's configuration for the selected endpoint_url.
 If you are using a custom installation, e.g. of *Openshift* or *Cloud Foundry*, make sure to pass the option that describe the `app_domain` for deployed applications.
-Otherwise, the `web_url` links created by PaaSal will be malformed.
+Otherwise, the `web_url` links created by Nucleus will be malformed.

 ```ruby
 adapter = resolver.load('cloud_foundry_v2', 'api.example.org', 'your_username', 'your_password', app_domain: 'apps.example.org', check_ssl: false)